 We will create and sustain a culture of safety where we can learn, work, teach, live and visit in a community that values the dignity of all people.

-Founded in 1855 as the Agricultural College of the State of Michigan, Michigan State University was the nation’s first agricultural college.
-It was the vanguard for a national movement to make useful advanced education available to a broad public.
+Founded in 1855 as the Agricultural College of the State of Michigan, Michigan State University was the nation’s first successful agricultural college.
+It was the vanguard for a national movement to make advanced education available to a broad public.
 The Morrill Act of 1862 codified the idea of combining “liberal and practical” education for the “industrial classes” and over time provided a means of support for at least one college in every state to teach agriculture, mechanical arts and military tactics.
 Funding came in the form of grants of land from the federal government, giving rise to a shorthand name for both the act and the colleges it supported: land grant.